atharvdange70-maker/Host-a-Static-Website-on-AWS-S3-CloudFront-/README.md

 1. Create a folder my-website

-2.0Inside it, create a file index.html
+2. Inside it, create a file index.html

 Example: